LukeMathWalker/pavex/docs/guide/request_data/route_parameters.md

 --8<-- "doc_examples/guide/request_data/route_params/project-raw_route_params.snap"

+### Allocations

+[`RawRouteParams`][RawRouteParams] tries to avoid heap memory allocations.
+Parameter names are borrowed from the server routing machinery.
+Parameter values are borrowed from the [raw path](path.md) of the incoming request.

+You might have to allocate when you decode [percent-encoded parameters](#percent-encoding).

 [^why-struct]: Pavex made a deliberate choice of _not_ supporting tuples or other sequence-like types for extracting route parameters.
 Check out [the API reference](../../api_reference/pavex/request/route/struct.RouteParams.html#unsupported-types)